robertstettner/drone-cfn-security-group/README.md

 The following parameters are used to configure the plugin:

-- `name`: the name of the CloudFormation stack.
+- `exportname`: the name of the CloudFormation stack and export.
 Required.
 - `vpcid`: the VPC Id to associate the Security Group to.
   This can be a exported value, in CloudFormation eg. `!ImportValue MyAppVpcId`.
 Required.
 - `description`: the description of the CloudFormation stack.
 Optional.